Package insert / prescribing information

 Furosemide is a diuretic which is an anthranilic acid derivative.
 Chemically, it is 4-chloro-N-furfuryl-5-sulfamoylanthranilic acid.
-Furosemide is a white to off-white, odorless, crystalline powder.
+Furosemide is a white to slightly yellow, crystalline powder.
 It is practically insoluble in water, sparingly soluble in alcohol, freely soluble in dilute alkali solutions and insoluble in dilute acids.
 The CAS Registry Number is 54-31-9.

 The structural formula is as follows:

-The oral solutions contain D and C Yellow No. 10, FD and C Yellow No. 6, flavors, potassium carbonate 1 1/2 hydrate, propylene glycol, sorbitol solution and water.
-The 10 mg/mL solution is orange flavored and the 40 mg/5 mL solution is pineapple-peach flavored.
-The 10 mg/mL oral solution also contains saccharin sodium.
+Furosemide Oral Solution USP is also available for oral administration containing either 10 mg per mL or 40 mg per 5 mL.
+The oral solution contains the following inactive ingredients: D and C Yellow No. 10, FD and C Yellow No. 6, flavors, potassium carbonate 1½ hydrate, propylene glycol, purified water and sorbitol solution.
+The 10 mg/mL solution is orange flavored and contains prosweet liquid and saccharin sodium.
+The 40 mg/5 mL solution is pineapple-peach flavored and contains sweet tone.

 Furosemide Oral Solution - Clinical Pharmacology